toolleeo/cli-apps/README.md

 ## <a name="monitor"></a>System monitoring

-* [atop](https://www.atoptool.nl/index.php) - Atop is TUI performance monitor for Linux; it reports the activity of all processes (even if processes have finished during the interval), daily logging of system and process activity for long-term analysis, overloaded system resources, etc.
-* [bashtop](https://github.com/aristocratos/bashtop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 * [Batfetch](https://github.com/ashish-kus/batfetch) - A command-line tool that displays detailed information about the battery of your device in a clean and organized way.
 * [below](https://github.com/facebookincubator/below) - A time traveling resource monitor for modern Linux systems
-* [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
-* [Btop++](https://github.com/aristocratos/btop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
-C++ version and continuation of [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
 * [Chokidar CLI](https://github.com/open-cli-tools/chokidar-cli) - Fast cross-platform command line utility to watch file system changes.
 * [dmidecode](https://www.nongnu.org/dmidecode/) - System information utility.
 * [dysk](https://dystroy.org/dysk) - A thing to get information on your mounted disks
 * [Fastfetch](https://github.com/LinusDierheimer/fastfetch) - Like neofetch, but much faster because written in C.
 * [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
-* [gtop](https://github.com/aksakalli/gtop) - System monitoring dashboard for terminal written in Node.js.
-* [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
 * [HyFetch](https://github.com/hykilpikonna/hyfetch) - A fork of the abandoned [Neofetch](https://github.com/dylanaraps/neofetch), HyFetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
-* [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
 * [LNAV](https://github.com/tstack/lnav) - Log file navigator.
 * [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 Currently abandoned.
 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
-* [nmon](https://nmon.sourceforge.io/pmwiki.php) - Nigel's performance Monitor for Linux.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
-* [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
-* [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption, allows to turn on/off many components, quite useful to track possible power-related issues.
-* [procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust.
 * [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [ramfetch](https://github.com/WhoseTheNerd/ramfetch) - A fetch which displays memory info using /proc/meminfo.
 * [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.